UoB-COMSM0166/2026-group-10/README.md

 - Teamwork.
 How did you work together, what tools and methods did you use?
 Did you define team roles?
 Reflection on how you worked together.
 Be honest, we want to hear about what didn't work as well as what did work, and importantly how your team adapted throughout the project.

 ### Conclusion
-Reflecting on the Project as a Whole
+**Reflecting on the Project as a Whole**

 Looking back, developing Gates of Cinder took us through the entire process of creating a game from scratch.
 We started with just an idea and gradually worked through planning, designing systems, coding, and testing.
 One thing that became obvious quite quickly was how connected everything is.
-Features like the event system, combat mechanics, and wave spawning didn’t exist independently — they relied on each other to function properly.
+Features like the event system, combat mechanics, and wave spawning didn’t exist independently they relied on each other to function properly.
 Because of this, progress often depended on other parts being finished first, which sometimes slowed us down but also showed how important coordination is in a project like this.

 Having a clear overall idea of what we wanted the game to be also made a big difference.
-Early on, we agreed that Gates of Cinder would combine tower defence with RPG-style hero mechanics.
+Early on, we agreed that Gates of Cinder would combine tower defence with RPG style hero mechanics.
 That helped guide a lot of our decisions later.
 Whenever we disagreed on features or priorities, we could go back to that original idea and decide what actually fit the game.

+**Lessons Learnt**

+One of the biggest lessons we learned was about managing scope.
+At the start, we had a lot of ideas and wanted to include as many features as possible things like a shop system, skill tree, multiple heroes, extra maps, and an inventory system.
+In the end, this turned out to be too much for the time we had.
+Some of these features were started but never fully finished.
+If we were to do it again, we would focus much more on a smaller set of core features and make sure those are fully complete before adding anything extra.

+Communication was another important factor.
+We used WhatsApp, Microsoft Teams, and a Kanban board to keep track of progress and tasks.
+This helped everyone stay on the same page and made it easier to see what still needed to be done.
+Without that, it’s likely we would have wasted time or ended up duplicating work.

 ### Contribution Statement